Pylons/deform/docs/common_needs.rst

         {'value': 'item-two', 'label': 'Item Two'},
         {'value': 'item-three', 'label': 'Item Three'}
     ]

+The autocomplete plugin will add a query string to the request URL with the variable ``term`` which contains the user's input at that momement.
+The server may use this to filter the returned results.

 For more information, see http://api.jqueryui.com/autocomplete/#option-source
 - specifically, the section concerning the ``String`` type for the ``source``